Nissan workers in Mississippi vote on whether to unionize

 Foreign automakers came to these states in part to avoid unions and keep wages low.
 Mississippi, for its part, granted the Japanese-based company subsidies and tax breaks that could be worth more than $1 billion over 30 years.

-As Senate Majority Leader, Mississippi Republican Trent Lott promised that Nissan would "revolutionize" the state's economy, and Mississippi's business and political leaders still mostly line up against the union.
+When he was Senate Majority Leader, Mississippi Republican Trent Lott promised that Nissan would "revolutionize" the state's economy, and Mississippi's business and political leaders still mostly line up with Nissan management.
 Republican Gov. Phil Bryant calls UAW supporters "socialists."

 "I don't think we need a union to come in there and tell us how to make a better automobile," Bryant said during a speech last week.
 "They can get back on the Bernie Sanders bus and go back to New York, and I'll pay their way."